juliajonesuk/GBS_analysis_cloud_tutorial/03_computer_setup.rst

 Personal computer setup
 =======================

 This part of the tutorial covers computer setup for first-time bioinformatic users or for new computers.
-You have already compiled or installed packages through Command Line Interface ?
-Don't loose time with this section.
+If you have already compiled or installed packages through Command Line Interface don't loose time with this section.

 ..
 Note::